accaderi/RAG-chatbot-with-gemini/documents/knowledge_base_en.md

     A: Yes, it is available on the Chrome Web Store.
 You will need to get a free API key from Groq to use it.
 *   **Q: What are its key features?**
     A: Key features include AI-powered categorization, hierarchical folder management, custom category creation, instant sorting of new bookmarks, and the ability to export/import your category structure.
+*   **Q: What technology was used to build the Bookmark Genie?**
+    A: It is a browser extension built with JavaScript using the Chrome Extension APIs.
+It uses the Groq API to power its AI categorization features.

 © 2024 Accaderi.
 All rights reserved.